 - On your Mac using macOS 12 or earlier: Choose Apple menu > System Preferences, then in the menu bar, choose System Preferences > Erase All Content and Settings. - 2.
 In Erase Assistant, enter your administrator information (the password you use to log in to your Mac). - Review items that will be removed in addition to your content and settings.
-On your Mac using multiple user accounts, click the arrow next to your account name to review the items. - 4.
-Click Continue, then follow the on-screen instructions.
+If your Mac has multiple user accounts, click the arrow next to your account name to review the items. - 4.
+Click Continue, then follow the onscreen instructions.